goroti11/trutube/TRUTUBE_FEATURES.md

 ## Conclusion

-TruTube reimagines video platforms by prioritizing transparency, fairness, and creator success.
+Goroti reimagines video platforms by prioritizing transparency, fairness, and creator success.
 The explainable algorithm, diverse monetization options, and direct creator-supporter relationships create a healthier ecosystem for everyone involved.